FreektenDoesschate/ECT-UP/README.md

      * SNOEP stands for Study on Neuroimaging predictors of Outcome in ECT Patients.
 This dataset is a continuous acquisition of neuroimaging and clinical data in ECT with the primary objective to predict treatment outcome.
      * Status: acquisition is ongoing.
 * SYNAPSE dataset
      * In the SYNAPSE study, ECT is primarily used as a human model for epilepsy.
 Multiple pharmacotherapeutic interventions are studied to reduce post-ictal confusion.
-One of the hallmarks of this study is its acquisition of high-quality EEG data _during_ the seizure induced by ECT.
+One of the hallmarks of this study is its acquisition of high-quality EEG data _during_ and after the seizure induced by ECT.
 Also multiple MRIs were acquired 30 minutes after the seizure.
      * Status: acquisition is ongoing.